ordina-jworks/ordina-jworks.github.io/_posts/2018-03-29-Kickstarter-Trajectory-2018-light.md

 We have learned how we can configure a CI tool.
 We had the chance to have some hands-on experience with [GoCD](https://www.gocd.org){:target="_blank"}.

-This workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
+This workshop was given by [Tim Vierbergen](/author/tim-vierbergen/){:target="_blank"}.
 ## Security
 <img src="/img/2018-03-02-Kickstarter-Trajectory-2018-light/security.jpg" style="max-width:100%" align="right"/>
 Nowadays, security is a hot topic and it's important to handle sensitive (personal) information in a secure manner.
 Because it's not only a PR nightmare for your business, it's also a financial disaster because of [GDPR](https://www.eugdpr.org/){:target="_blank"} that will take effect this May 2018.
-This fascinating lecture was presented by [Tim De Grande](/author/tim-de-grande) on our last day of the Kickstarter trajectory.
+This fascinating lecture was presented by [Tim De Grande](/author/tim-de-grande){:target="_blank"} on our last day of the Kickstarter trajectory.

-We discussed basic security fundamentals, common web vulnerabilities and tips and tricks on how to secure your own applications.
+We discussed basic security fundamentals, common web vulnerabilities, and tips and tricks on how to secure your own applications.

 <br/>
 ### Docker
 We started with a recap of the theory behind creating images and spinning up containers.
-Soon we were creating our own images and learned how to run our applications in a container.
+Soon after, we were creating our own images and learned how to run our applications in a container.
 On the way we experienced the advantages of Docker and how it fits nicely in the process of CI/CD.
-Thanks [Tom Verelst](/author/tom-verelst/) for guiding us into the Docker world.
+Thanks [Tom Verelst](/author/tom-verelst/){:target="_blank"} for guiding us into the Docker world!

 # Recap